7 Takeaways From President Trump's Oval Office Address

 President Trump delivered the first Oval Office address of his presidency Tuesday night — and it came in the midst of a protracted partial government shutdown.

-There were a lot of questions going into the address, but there were at least as many afterward, especially, and most importantly, what now?
+There were a lot of questions going into the address, but there were at least as many afterward — especially, and most importantly: What now?

-So what did we learn from the president's address and the rare Democratic response.
+So what did we learn from the president's address and the rare Democratic response?
 Here are seven insights:

 1. We are no closer to the shutdown being over